How to classify placebo and comparator products used in clinical trials if you are importing into or exporting out of the EU.

 Classifying placebos with chemical ingredients

-Placebos don’t contain active substances and so they can’t be classified in Chapter 30 as medicinal preparations.
-Instead they’re classified according to their contents.
+Placebos do not contain active substances, so they cannot be classified in Chapter 30 as medicinal preparations.
+They are classified according to their contents.

-However, if any of the ingredients is a food substance, or a substance with nutritional value, then the product can’t be classified in Chapter 38.
+If any of the ingredients is a food substance, or a substance with nutritional value, then the product cannot be classified in Chapter 38.
 Instead it’s covered in Chapter 21 under heading code 2106.

 Medicinal preparations of placebos and comparators used for clinical trials